shakahl/go-schemaless/README.md

 SETTING UP FOR DEVELOPMENT AND RUNNING TESTS

-1. Install MySQL, postgres, and rqlite, setup users on MySQL and Postgres.
+1. Install MySQL and postgres

+2. Setup users on MySQL and Postgres

-2 Run both shell scripts inside tools/create_shard_schemas, one at a time, loading the generated sql file into Postgres and MySQL locally.
+3. Run both shell scripts inside tools/create_shard_schemas, one at a time, loading the generated sql file into Postgres and MySQL locally.

 (TODO: Future versions will split the tool's functionality in a way that it can be integrated into an organization's "data fabric", creating schemas + grants semi-automatically for you, on different sets of shards)

-3. Now, you can run tests a bit more easily.
+4. Now, you can run tests a bit more easily.
 For me, this looks like:

 ~/go-src/src/github.com/rbastic/go-schemaless$ MYSQLUSER=user MYSQLPASS=pass PGUSER=user PGPASS=pass SQLHOST=localhost make test